kimsama/Unity-QuickSheet/README.md

 This code is distributed under the terms and conditions of the MIT license.

-> Other code borrowed from [GDataDB](https://github.com/mausch/GDataDB) follow its the license.
+> Other code or libraries borrowed from [GDataDB](https://github.com/mausch/GDataDB), [NPOI](https://npoi.codeplex.com/) and [Google Data API SDK](https://code.google.com/p/google-gdata/downloads/detail?name=libgoogle-data-mono-2.1.0.0.tar.gz&can=2&q=) follow its license.

 Copyright (c) 2013 Kim, Hyoun Woo